ichizhov/ExtensibleCommands/Docs/Section4.md

     coreCommand, 5000, Abort, "Abortable command test");
 ```

-If during the execution of the Core command, the Abortable command is aborted (by externally or internally calling the Abort()method of the AbortableCommand object) it will transition to the Aborted state.
+If during the execution of the Core command, the Abortable command is aborted (by externally or internally calling the Abort() method of the AbortableCommand object) it will transition to the Aborted state.
 Its parent command will handle this situation gracefully, and will also transition to the Aborted state.
-Similarly, if a parent command of any level is aborted, the Abortable command will be aborted by invoking its Abort()method.
+Similarly, if any ancestor command is aborted, the Abortable command will be aborted by invoking its Abort()method.

 If an Abortable command is aborted, it cannot be resumed and will need to be run again.
 This is handled by Stop/Resume/Abort mechanism automatically.